Microflow/Abraxas-Reality-Creation-/README.md

 - The penalty for livestreaming my life is permanent removal for this reality.

-- SIM Rents for Stephen Goedhart, AMC, Bill Milling, and all AMC employees are hereby 1 billion USD per minute.
+- SIM Rents for Stephen Goedhart, AMC, Bill Milling, all Dalian Wanda Group employees, and all AMC employees are hereby 1 billion USD per minute.

 - The penalty for using my energy is permanent removal from this reality.